Ten Year Anniversary

 Our Top 10 Movers of All-Time

 We are grateful for every moving company that has pledged to help us reduce food waste and fight hunger over the last decade, but we also believe in giving credit where credit is due.
 As we celebrate our 10 Year Anniversary, we felt that we had to acknowledge the companies that have made the biggest impact in their communities.
-We have more than 950 movers in our network, but only 10 have delivered more than 200,000 lbs. of food all-time.
+We have nearly 1,000 movers in our network, but only 10 have delivered more than 200,000 lbs. of food all-time.
 Those 10 companies are listed below.

 One thing you’ll notice about this list is that every mover on it has either volunteered to assist with food drives or has forged a close working relationship with their local food banks.
 Those seem to be the most effective ways to utilize our network, and it’s something we’ll be encouraging more of going forward!

 OUR TOP 10 MOVERS OF ALL-TIME

 1. Bayshore Moving & Storage (Newark, DE)

 Bayshore Moving and Storage, and Bayshore’s Sister Company, ShoreView Moving & Storage, are the only members of our network to have topped the 1 million lbs. of food mark.
 The Allied Van Lines agents help out with the Stamp Out Hunger food driveeach year, which is one of the big reasons that are at the top of this list.
 In 2018, for, example, they delivered nearly 113,000 lbs. of food to the Food Bank of Delaware.
 Not bad for an afternoon’s work.

 596,109 lbs. of food